Amerisave Logo

 An escrow holdback is an agreement to set aside money in a third-party account at closing to pay for necessary repairs to the property that can't be done before the sale is final.

-Escrow Waiver
+Escrow Shortage

 Recent Articles